Here are some suggestions you can check. The exposed API

 Also, make sure that the API permission is consented for users.
 If not, try granting Admin Consent in Azure Portal under API Permissions.

-Plus, When requesting a token, ensure that you are requesting Delegated Permissions under API Permissions and that they match what is configured under Expose an API
+Plus, When requesting a token, ensure that you are requesting Delegated Permissions under API Permissions and that they match what is configured under Expose an API.

-.
+Verify that the scope is set under Expose an API.
 Make sure the Client ID matches the registered application.
-Check if the Application ID URI (api://{client-id})
+Check if the Application ID URI (api://{client-id}) is correctly set in Expose an API.

-You can also log your scope before redirecting and make sure the scope is set correctly: console.log("Requested Scope: ", scopeName);
+You can also log your scope before redirecting and make sure the scope is set correctly: console.log("Requested Scope: ", scopeName);.

 If still you couldn't spot the issue, please provide more information.